IntegralDefense/ACE/docs/analyst-orientation.rst

 .. include:: <isonum.txt>

-When making a determination about an Alert, there is a categorization model for Anaylsts to follow called Dispositioning.
-The Disposition model that ACE uses is based on Lockheed Martin's `Cyber Kill Chain <https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html>`_ |reg| model for identifing and describing the stages of an adversaires attack.
+When investigating an Alert, there is a categorization model for Analysts to follow called Dispositioning.
+No matter if an Alert requires a response or not, Analysts need to disposition them correctly.
+Sometimes, especially for True Positive Alerts that get escalated, more information may lead a change in an Alert’s Disposition.
+The Disposition model that ACE uses is based on Lockheed Martin's `Cyber Kill Chain <https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html>`_ |reg| model for identifying and describing the stages of an adversary’s attack.
 The table below describes each of the different dispositions used by ACE.

 .. _ace-dispositions:
 .. _dispositioned: